Port Stop: Is Geiranger the Most Beautiful Place in Norway?

 Sea Kayaking

 One of the things I was really hoping to do was fitting in some kayaking but just couldn’t make it happen due to time constraints on this cruise.
 Since this port was originally a tender out of Hellesylt, I ended up accounting for a significant time drain that didn’t happen.
-I had been eyeing this excursion: Geiranger: Kayak tour with guide.
+I had been eyeing this excursion: Kayak Tour with Waterfall Views in Geiranger

 Similar Posts